 Timeline for BS-to-MS Students:

 After completing at least 60 credit hours, achieving a 3.0 UCF GPA or better, and completing the listed pre-requisite course work with a B or better, students can apply to the BS-to-MS Program online via the MyUCF Portal (https://my.ucf.edu).
-Navigating to the application can be starts with the Student Self Service Panel followed by the Scholarship Application Area.
+Navigating to the application starts with the Student Self Service Panel followed by the Scholarship Application Area.
 The application will appear there only for students who are eligible for the Accelerated BS-to-MS Program.

 Current UCF undergraduate students can begin taking graduate courses by completing an Override Form.
 It must be approved by your department’s undergraduate program coordinator.
 Afterwards, it can be submitted digitally via firstname.lastname@example.org.
 This must be completed prior to the first week of classes for any given semester.